IONIC STRUCTURES

 The movement of electrons from the cathode onto the sodium ions leaves spaces on the cathode.
 The power source (the battery or whatever) moves electrons along the wire in the external circuit to fill those spaces.
 That flow of electrons would be seen as an electric current.
 (The external circuit is all the rest of the circuit apart from the molten sodium chloride.)

 Meanwhile, chloride ions are attracted to the positive electrode (the anode).
 When they get there, each chloride ion loses an electron to the anode to form an atom.
 These then pair up to make chlorine molecules.
+Chlorine gas is produced.
 Overall, the change is . . .

 The new electrons deposited on the anode are pumped off around the external circuit by the power source, eventually ending up on the cathode where they will be transferred to sodium ions.